peteroupc/peteroupc.github.io/suppcolor.md

 - The [**pseudocode conventions**](https://peteroupc.github.io/pseudocode.html) apply to this document.
 - The term _RGB_ means red-green-blue.
 - The abbreviation _CIE_ means the International Commission on Illumination (CIE, for its initials in French).
-- The term _D65 white point_ means the white point determined by the CIE's D65 illuminant and the CIE 1931 standard observer.
-- The term _D50 white point_ means the white point determined by the CIE's D50 illuminant and the CIE 1931 standard observer.

 <a id=Overview_of_Color_Vision></a>
 ## Overview of Color Vision